-✓ Development is appropriate ✗ Development should not be permitted.
+- ✓ Development is appropriate - ✗ Development should not be permitted.

-Based on its scale and nature, the development is considered to be "less vulnerable".
-As such the Exception Test should not be required by the LLFA.
+Based on its scale and nature, the proposal is classified as a minor "more vulnerable" development and as such an Exception Test should not be required.

 12 Site Specific Flood Risk Analysis